lennartkerkvliet/statutes/statutes.md

 The Office consists of at least the Executive Director, possibly joined by Executive Assistants and Interns as decided by the Bureau.
 A decision to change the office is taken by simple majority vote by the Bureau.

 # Statutes
-Every proposal that aims to amend these statutes must be submitted to the Secretariat by the Bureau, or by a group of no less than two full member organisations at least 4 (four) weeks prior to the General Assembly, or one week after the announcement of an Extraordinary General Assembly.
-The amendments need a two-thirds (2/3) majority in order to be adopted.
+Every proposal that aims to amend these statutes must be submitted to the Secretariat by the Bureau, or by a group of no less than two full member organisations at least four weeks prior to the General Assembly, or one week after the announcement of an Extraordinary General Assembly.
+The amendments need a two-thirds ($\frac{2}{3}$) majority in order to be adopted.

 # Dissolution
-Every proposal that aims to dissolve the Federation must be put forward by the Bureau, (a group of) full member organisations representing at least one-fifth (1/5) of the votes that could have been cast at the most recent General Assembly or by one-fourth (1/4) of the full member organisations.
+Every proposal that aims to dissolve the Federation must be put forward by the Bureau, (a group of) full member organisations representing at least one-fifth ($\frac{1}{5}$) of the votes that could have been cast at the most recent General Assembly or by one-fourth ($\frac{1}{4}$) of the full member organisations.
 Any proposal for dissolution of the Federation must be carried by two consecutive General Assemblies.
-At the first General Assembly, the proposal must be supported by at least a two-thirds (2/3) majority.
+At the first General Assembly, the proposal must be supported by at least a two-thirds ($\frac{2}{3}$) majority.
 At the second General Assembly, the same proposal must have a simple majority in order to take effect

 The General Assembly will determine in which manner the Federation is dissolved and in which manner the dissolution is settled.